Apply for BAföG to attend school

 -

-- have a permanent right of residence or a settlement permit,
+- hold a permanent residence permit or a settlement permit,

-- are a citizen of the European Union and, as an employee or self-employed person, have the right of free movement under EU law or, as a family member of such a citizen of the European Union, have the right of free movement yourself,
+- are a citizen of the European Union and, as an employee or self-employed person, are entitled to freedom of movement under EU law, or, as a family member of such a citizen of the European Union, are yourself entitled to freedom of movement,

 - have prospects of remaining in Germany, for example, a corresponding residence permit for family, humanitarian, or political reasons, or

-- have already resided in Germany for 5 years or longer before starting the training and have worked during this time.
+- have already resided in Germany for 5 years or longer prior to the start of the training and have worked during that time.

 - Internship:

-- You will receive BAföG for the internship if it is required by the training regulations and lasts at least 12 weeks for internships outside the EU.
-Shorter internships may also be eligible for funding for stays abroad within the EU.
+- You are eligible for BAföG for the internship provided that it is required by the training regulations and, in the case of an internship outside the EU, lasts at least 12 weeks.
+For stays abroad within the EU, shorter internships may also be eligible for funding.

 Procedure

-If you would like to apply for BAföG for your school education online:
+If you would like to apply for BAföG for your secondary education online:

-- Open the BAföG Digital website and create a BundID user account.
+- Go to the BAföG Digital website and create a BundID user account.

-- Fill in the form fields online using the application wizard and send your data electronically to the relevant office.
+- Fill out the form fields online using the application wizard and submit your information electronically to the relevant office.

-If you would like to submit your application in paper form:
+If you would like to submit the application in paper form:

-- Go to the BAföG Digital website and download the application forms (forms) that apply to you.
-Alternatively, you can also pick up the applications at your local municipal office for educational assistance.
+- Go to the BAföG Digital website and download the application forms that apply to you.
+Alternatively, you can pick up the forms at your local office for educational assistance.

-- You can fill out the forms on your computer and print them out, or print them out and fill them out by hand.
+- You can fill out the forms on your computer and print them, or print them and fill them out by hand.
 You must enter your name at the end of the application form.

 - Attach the necessary supporting documents.

-- Send the completed application forms with the supporting documents directly to the office responsible for educational assistance in your area.
+- Send the completed application forms along with the supporting documents directly to the student financial aid office responsible for you.

-The office for educational assistance will check the documents for completeness.
+The Office for Student Financial Aid will check the documents for completeness.
 If any documents are missing, they will be requested.
 If the application is complete, it will be reviewed and the decision will be communicated by mail.

 What else should I know?